-Raider Marching Band, Drumline, & Drum Majors Win Awards
+Raider Marching Band, Percussion, & Color Guard Win Awards

-Congratulations to the Marching Band for their award-winning performances at the 12th Annual White Columns Invitational competition.
-Held on Saturday, November 5, 2016 at Milton High School, the Raider Marching Band won 2nd place in their classification; the Drumline and Drum Majors won 1st place in their classification.
-The ratings, using the Olympic style judging format, were: Percussion, Color Guard, and Band - Excellent; Drum Major - Superior.
+Congratulations to the Marching Band for their award-winning performances at the 13th Annual White Columns Invitational competition.
+Held on Saturday, November 4, 2017 at Milton High School, the Raider Marching Band won First Place in their classification.
+The Band and Percussion earned "Excellent" ratings, while the Color Guard and Drum Majors earned "Superior" ratings.
+Best in Class awards in Class A went to the Raiders for Color Guard, Percussion, Visual Performance, Musical Performance, and Overall General Effect.

 An ensemble of mastery musicians who have demonstrated the highest level of proficiency, this class deals with advanced technical and musical concepts.
 Participation in the GMEA District Band Festival, in addition to various performances, is required of all members.

-Requirements for membership: Audition; Enrollment in Mastery Band Class
+Requirements for membership: Audition Etude (see link below), 12 major scales, Sight Reading, and Enrollment in Mastery Band Class

 An ensemble of advanced musicians who have demonstrated a high level of proficiency, this class deals with technical and musical concepts.
 Participation in the GMEA District Band Festival, in addition to various performances, is required of all members.

-Requirements for membership: Audition; Enrollment in Advanced Band Class
+Requirements for membership: Audition 8 Major Scales and Sight Reading, Enrollment in Advanced Band Class

 This class provides students an opportunity to further develop the fundamental techniques of performance and rehearsal in preparation for local and regional performances.
 Participation in the GMEA District Band Festival is an essential component of Concert Band membership.

-Requirements for membership: Audition; Enrollment in Intermediate Band Class
+Requirements for membership: Enrollment in Intermediate Band Class

 The Raider Marching Band

-Requirements for membership: Enrollment in Band, Orchestra, or Chorus Class.
-Summer Camp attendance
+Requirements for membership: Enrollment in a Band Class and Summer Camp attendance

 Dues: camp and uniform fees, approx. $300.00